 These boat passenger safety tips will help keep you safe and confident while on the water.
 It's important to remember that safety should be everyone's priority when boating, so be sure to follow all instructions given by your captain or crew.
 Have fun, and stay safe!

-This article and videos were created in partnership with Progressive Insurance®
+This article and video are sponsored by Progressive Insurance®